Highlander (1986) at 40

-To celebrate one of nature’s most dazzling spells–unveiling hours more light a day–Video Days celebrates spring with five sword and sorcery films from another time.
+To recognition of one of nature’s most dazzling spells–unveiling hours more light a day–Video Days celebrates March with five sword and sorcery films from another time.

 HIGHLANDER (1986) might be the worst movie to ever launch a franchise, at least a franchise that has spread from film to television to print with this sort of wildfire intensity, and forty years after its release, has yet to be contained.
 Its novel blend of new world action and old world adventure is a big part of its appeal, the original film mining the best of both worlds to introduce something as fresh now as it was then.
 When it comes to achieving greatness, both screenplay and casting get halfway there, leaving much to be desired.